Meet Thoracic Surgeon Daniela Molena

 Read more

 I strive to provide excellent and individualized care to my patients.
-As a strong patient advocate, I try to involve both patients and caregivers and work with them as a team from diagnosis to recovery and follow-up.
+As a strong patient advocate, I work as a team with both patients and caregivers from diagnosis to recovery and follow-up.

 A cancer diagnosis is a very stressful event for patients and their loved ones.
 Patients often fear for their lives and worry about burdening their family members.
 I feel honored that patients trust me during such a challenging time to help them with decisions that are difficult and complex.
 I always reassure my patients that we are in this fight together and I hope they feel encouraged, understood, and confident that they have me as an ally along the way.

-Every patient is unique and I work with experts from multiple disciplines to develop the best treatment plan that is tailored to their specific needs.
+Every patient is unique.
+I work with experts from multiple disciplines to develop the best treatment plan that is tailored to each patient’s specific needs.
 It’s fulfilling to see patients go back to their lives, cancer-free.
 I also thrive on the complexity of thoracic oncology and the opportunities I have to move the field forward.

-I study and integrate new technology and novel surgical approaches to make surgery more precise and effective.
-For example, for people early stage disease, we are able to save the esophagus and remove the cancer using an endoscope through the mouth.
+I study and integrate new technologies and surgical approaches to make surgery more precise and effective.
+For example, for people early-stage disease, we are able to save the esophagus and remove the cancer using an endoscope through the mouth.
 We can also remove and reconstruct the esophagus using small incisions and a camera either with minimally invasive or robotic approaches.
 For those who have more advanced cancer, we offer personalized treatments that are based on the patient’s specific genomic analysis.

-I co-lead several clinical trials that are investigating the role of immunotherapy and/or targeted therapy before or after surgery in patients with esophageal cancer.
-I am also Principal Investigator of a trial that aims to identify sentinel nodes in esophageal cancer in order to limit surgical dissection in the future.
+In addition, I co-lead several clinical trials that are investigating the role of immunotherapy and/or targeted therapybefore or after surgery in patients with esophageal cancer.
+I am also Principal Investigator of a trial that aims to identify sentinel lymph nodes in people with esophageal cancer in order to limit the extent of surgery they would need in the future.

-I am the vice president of Women in Thoracic Surgery and have a leadership role of several thoracic organizations in the US and abroad.
+I am the President of Women in Thoracic Surgery and have a leadership role in several thoracic organizations in the US and abroad.
 I am also editor and associate editor of national and international thoracic journals.

 Outside of work, I love to travel and go on family vacations with my husband, son, and daughter.
 I look forward to visiting my family back in Italy and hiking in the Dolomite Mountains there, which holds a very special place in my heart.
 We also like to sail on the Long Island Sound and have chartered boats in the Caribbean.